-At its February 2025 regulatory meeting, the Board adopted proposal NDP25-01, changing the status of Ketchikan to a rural community within the Federal Subsistence Management Program (FSB 2025).
 Ketchikan residents were previously one of the key groups of NFQUs that hunted deer in Unit 2.
-Ketchikan residents will become FQSUs with a customary and traditional use determination for deer in Unit 2 once the newly adopted regulations are published in the Federal Register.
-This change will increase the deer harvest limits and season length on Federal public lands in Unit 2 for Ketchikan residents.
+Ketchikan residents became FQSUs, with a customary and traditional use determination for deer in Unit 2 after the Board adopted NDP25-01 in February 2025 and their rural status change was officially published in the Federal Register in July 2025.
+This change increases the deer harvest limits and season length on Federal public lands in Unit 2 for Ketchikan residents.

-At their March 2025 meeting, the Southeast Council voted to submit the wildlife special actions under consideration in this analysis (WSA25-01/-03), as well as formal regulatory proposals requesting a codified closure to deer hunting by NFQUs on Federal public lands in Unit 2 (WP26-03), and an §804 subsistence user prioritization to be conducted for FQSUs hunting deer in Unit 2 (WP26-04).
-These proposals were submitted for the same reasons as WSA26-01/03.
+At their March 2025 meeting, the Southeast Council voted to submitted two wildlife special action requests that are similar to the formal regulatory proposals under consideration in this analysis (WP26-03/-04/-05).
+WSA25-01 requested a closure to deer hunting by NFQUs on Federal public lands in Unit 2 for the 2025/26 regulatory year, and WSA25-03 requested a Section §804 subsistence user prioritization be conducted for FQSUs hunting deer in Unit 2 during the 2025/26 regulatory year.
+The

-The Southeast Council also submitted wildlife special action WSA25-02 at their March 2025 meeting, requesting to eliminate the doe hunt in Unit 2 for the 2025/26 regulatory year, if the final rule establishing Ketchikan as a rural community publishes before the end of the Unit 2 deer hunting season.
-This special action was submitted due to conservation concerns for the Unit 2 deer population if thousands of Ketchikan residents are permitted to harvest does on POWI.
+Southeast Council also submitted wildlife special action WSA25-02 at their March 2025 meeting, requesting to eliminate the doe hunt in Unit 2 for the 2025/26 regulatory year, if the final rule establishing Ketchikan as a rural community publishes before the end of the Unit 2 deer hunting season.
+All three special actions were submitted due to conservation concerns and the need to continue subsistence uses of deer on POW.
 Formal regulatory proposals, WP26-06 and WP26-07, have also been submitted by the East POWI Advisory Committee (East POWI AC) and the Klawock Advisory Committee (Klawock AC), respectively.
-Both of these proposals request eliminating the doe hunt in Unit 2.
+Both of these proposals request eliminating the doe hunt in Unit 2 due to conservation concerns.

 Concurrent with the aforementioned special action requests and regulatory proposals, several additional regulatory items are also in process concerning Unit 2 deer.
 Wildlife Closure Review WCR26-01 is reviewing the existing, codified deer hunting closure and harvest limit restriction to NFQUs in Unit 2.
-Wildlife Proposal WP26-05, submitted by the Ketchikan Indian Community, requests restricting NFQUs to one buck, starting Aug.
-15; conducting an §804 user prioritization analysis; and eliminating the doe hunt.
-WP26-08, submitted by the East POWI Advisory Committee, requests eliminating the January season for deer in Unit 2.
-Analyses of these proposals will be presented at the Southeast Council's October 2025 meeting for public comment, Tribal comment, and the Council's recommendation.
+Wildlife Proposal WP26-08, submitted by the East POWI AC, requests eliminating the January season for deer in Unit 2 due to conservation concerns.
+Analyses of all proposals and closure reviews will be presented at the Southeast Council's October 2025 meeting for public comment, Tribal comment, and the Council's recommendation.
 Additionally, Tribal and ANCSA Corporation consultations will be held with the Board to discuss all 2026 cycle wildlife regulatory proposals prior to the Board's regulatory meeting in April 2026.